 The lounge can be used by departing business class passengers on Star Alliance flights, Star Alliance Gold members in any cabin, and Air Canada Maple Leaf or United Club lounge members.

 This new lounge is really nice with dark wood parquet floors, pictures of dutch houses on the walls, and a decent spread of food.
 The lounge caters for up to 150 guests, and usefully, there are power ports, with USB ports at every seat.

-Floor to ceiling windows along the entrance means that there is loads of natural light, and the lounge is well designed with private feeling, cozy seating areas.
+Floor-to-ceiling windows along the entrance mean that there is loads of natural light, and the lounge is well designed with private feeling, cozy seating areas.
 There are also newspapers/magazines and a relaxation area available.

 The food here is very appealing.
 They offer nice cheeses and cold cuts along with sandwich wraps and salads.
 Unlike many other lounges, this is just the sort of light bite I feel like eating at an airport.
 There are also cute cakes, and the buffet area is super stylish, plus there is a Dutch Heineken tap, which is a very refreshing beer.
 Hot food includes beef in a red wine sauce, and there are plenty of wines to try.

 Bathrooms are at the far and of the lounge and are also super snazzy, featuring Rituals Black Oud fragrance diffusers, but there are no showers in this airport lounge as this is a short-haul European lounge (even though there are showers in the short-haul KLM lounge).